Kentico/cloud-articles-examples/cloud-structured-rich-text-mvc/README.md

 ## How To Run the Code

-Just clone the repo and run it.
+Just clone the repo, open the [DancingGoat.sln](https://github.com/Kentico/cloud-articles-examples/blob/master/cloud-structured-rich-text-mvc/DancingGoat.sln) solution and run it.
 No further configuration is required.